Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## "Yeah, but is it hard to install?"

-I's like making a cake from a cake mix box.
+It's like making a cake from a cake mix box.

 Just read and follow the directions.